 STEP 2: Documentation of Health Condition

 You will need to provide documentation of the health condition for which you need a leave of absence within five business days of your HLOA request.
-There are three documentation options, which are listed below:
+There are three documentation options, which are listed below.
+Only one of the following forms of HLOA documentation is required.

 - Cornell Health: If you are working with a medical or mental health provider at Cornell Health, you can ask them to complete the HLOA documentation.
 You will need to complete and upload the release of information to your myCornell Health patient portal to allow Cornell Health Records to share information related to your HLOA with the Health Leaves Coordinator.

-- External provider: Ask your healthcare provider to complete the HLOA documentation and return it to the Health Leaves Coordinator by fax or email.
+- External provider: Ask your healthcare provider to complete the HLOA reason for leave provider documentation and return it to the Health Leaves Coordinator by fax or email.

-- Personal statement: If you have not been working with a healthcare provider, or if you will not be able to obtain documentation within five business days, you can provide the Health Leaves Coordinator with a personal statement that addresses the following questions:
+- Personal statement: If you have not been working with a healthcare provider, or if you will not be able to obtain documentation within five business days, you can complete the HLOA reason for leave personal statement and email it to the Health Leaves Coordinator.

 Documentation of the health condition is also referenced during the return from HLOA process, and the Health Leaves Coordinator will confirm that the reason for the health leave has been addressed in the documentation of fitness to return.